nixbytes/GO-Grimoire/README.md

 * create a folder with an README
 * use default python (preferably version 3+)
 * link source of algorithm or function
+* please provide link to source of example